mjwestgate/revtools_website/docs/Screening.md

 <img src="/assets/screenshots/screen_topics_words_initial.png"/>

 If you select a topic in the bar plot on the right of the screen, you will now be shown a barplot of highly-weighted words in that topic.
-You can then select and exclude words that you don't want to contribute to your enxt topic model.
+You can then select and exclude words that you don't want to contribute to your next topic model.
 Alternatively, you can search for words and exclude them manually.

 <img src="/assets/screenshots/screen_topics_words_selected.png"/>